CircuitSetup/Split-Single-Phase-Energy-Meter/README.md

    ![SCT016](/images/current_transformer_SCT016.jpg)

    * **Greater than 16mm**, the [Magnelab SCT-0750-100](https://amzn.to/2IF8xnY) (must sever burden resistor connection on the back of the board since they have a built in burden resistor).
 These have wire leads and will need an adapter or screw connectors soldered to the energy meter board.

    ![JP1-JP2](/images/energy_meter_JP1-JP2.jpg)

-   * Other CTs can also be used as long as they're rated for the amount of power that you are wanting to measure, and have a current output no more than 600mA.
-For safety, they MUST have a built in zener diode or burden resistor.
+   * Other CTs can also be used as long as they're rated for the amount of power that you are wanting to measure and have a current output no more than 720mA.
+For safety, they MUST have a built in Zener diode or burden resistor.
 * AC Transformer: [Jameco Reliapro 9v](https://amzn.to/2XcWJjI)
 * An [ESP32](https://amzn.to/2pCtTtz), ESP8266, LoRa, or anything else that has an SPI interface.
 * Jumper wires with Dupont connectors, or perf board to connect the two boards.
 The energy meter kit comes with a PCB adapter for an ESP32.